B4Time/diagram-net-plugin/README.md

 ## Draw.io / Diagram.net Plugin to Draw B4Time models
 This plugin works with the desktop version of draw.io/diagram.net.
 It hasn't been tried on the web version and as the export uses electron specific dialog, fs and other calls it will need some rework to work on the web.

-## Install Draw.io/Diagram.net desktop application
+## Dependency: Install Draw.io/Diagram.net desktop application
+The B4Time Plugin will only work in the Draw.io and/or Diagram.net diagraming applications and only in the desktop versions.
 Installation releases and instructions can be found here.
 [Drawio-desktop-releases](https://github.com/jgraph/drawio-desktop/releases)

-## Get the Plugin
+## Download the B4Time Plugin
 To get plugin (move it to your computer) you have two choices:
 1. Clone this repo.
 2. Save just the src/b4time.js file to somewhere on your machine.

-## Install the Plugin
+## Install the B4Time Plugin
-With draw.io/diagram.net install open it.
+With the draw.io/diagram.net installed, first open the draw.io/diagram.net application.

 <img src="/assets/01_Extra_Plugin.png?raw=true" alt="drawing" width="500"/>